tansonlee/running-app/README.md

 * time
 * pace

-This is all loaded into a database so all runs are saved.
+This is all loaded into a database so all runs are saved along with the date of the run.